AdithyaVardhanReddyM/SmartLearn/README.md

 **Set Up Environment Variables**

-Create a new file named `.env` in the root of your project and add the following content:
+Create a new file named `.env` in the root of your project and add the following:

 ```env
 NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=